 The Coordinator of Transatlantic Cooperation

 The United States and Canada are Germany’s closest allies outside Europe.
-Large areas of common interests, shared challenges and values form a bond between the two sides of the Atlantic.
-The post of Coordinator of Cooperation with the USA and Canada was thus created in the Federal Foreign Office in 1981.
-Philipp Mißfelder has held this post since January 2014.
+Large areas of common interests, shared challenges and fundamental values form a bond between our democracies on both sides of the Atlantic.

-The Coordinator for Transatlantic Cooperation can be reached in the Federal Foreign Office as follows:
+The Coordinator of Transatlantic Cooperation can be reached at the Federal Foreign Office as follows: